Review the medical and surgical utilization guidelines for an overview of services that require prior authorization.

 Durable Medical Equipment

-Durable medical equipment considered durable is equipment that can withstand repeated use, such as, the type of item that be rented.
+Durable medical equipment considered durable is equipment that can withstand repeated use, such as, the type of item that is rented.
 Medical supplies of an expendable nature, such as incontinence pads, lamb’s wool pads, catheters, ace bandages, elastic stockings, surgical facemask, sheets, and bags are not considered “durable” within the meaning of the definition.
 There are other items that, although durable in nature, may fall into other coverage categories such as supplies and orthotics and prosthetics.
 Orthotics and Prosthetics items include, but are not limited to, braces, artificial limbs, and eyes.

 Medical equipment is defined as equipment primarily and customarily used for medical purposes and is not generally useful in the absence of illness or injury.
 In most instances, no documentation will be needed to support whether a specific item of equipment is medical in nature.
 However, some cases will require documentation would include the advice of local medical organizations and facilities and specialist in the field of physical medicine and rehabilitation.
-If the equipment is new on the market, it may be necessary, prior to seeking professional advice, to obtain information from the supplier or manufacturer explaining the design, purpose, effectiveness and method of using the equipment in the home as well as the results of any tests or clinical studies that have been conducted.
+If the equipment is new on the market, it may be necessary, prior to seeking professional advice, to obtain information from the supplier or manufacturer explaining the design, purpose, effectiveness, and method of using the equipment in the home as well as the results of any tests or clinical studies that have been conducted.

 CHPW considers durable medical equipment (DME), orthotics, and prosthetics medically necessary when the applicable criteria are met.
 DME items have the following characteristics and should meet the following requirements: